Skyshader77/Lacryma-Hydra/chapter18-5.typ

 Nix did not answer the question.
 Her breath reeked of blood and scorched organs.
 A younger Serena would have put her out of her misery.
 Serena wanted to laugh.
-Alexander and the Nameless Slave had spoken the truth plainly.
+Sixtus and the Nameless Slave had spoken the truth plainly.
 Old age softened the hearts of all.

 Serena ceased flying.
 A dove approached them, one that carried Nix's unlocked medallion.
 It was her obligation to return it.